Who: Faculty of Health and Life Sciences, UWE Bristol and NHS partners

 When: Scoping study completed, now we’re working to make it a reality

-The background to the initiative is the increasing importance of public involvement in research, the close partnership between the UWE with NHS partners through BRIG-H, and the growing requirement by research funders in general, and the National Institute for Health Research (NIHR) in particular, that grant applications demonstrate genuine public involvement.
+The background to the initiative is the increasing importance of public involvement in research, the close partnership between the UWE with NHS partners through BRIG-H (Bristol Research and Innovation Group for Health), and the growing requirement by research funders in general, and the National Institute for Health Research (NIHR) in particular, that grant applications demonstrate genuine public involvement.
 Currently there is no local co-ordinated approach and there are many challenges for individual organisations to enable meaningful public involvement in research.